 For grades 3-8, a demerit/referral system called the Tiger Card is used.
 Students are given a signature by any teacher who witnesses an infraction.
 Any staff member can give signatures to any student.
 Students can receive multiple signatures in a day.
-When a student accumulates five signatures, they will serve a detention.
-If a student gets to a third detention, a meeting will be called with the parents, student, teachers, and principal.
 The Tiger Card, to which is attached a list of missing assignments, requires a weekly parent signature.
-Five missing assignments will result in a signature.
 Extracurricular activities may be jeopardized by frequent misbehavior, and repeated detentions will result in suspension from school.
-Demerits will refresh at the end of each quarter.
+Demerits will refresh at the end of each quarter unless 10 or more are accumulated in 1 quarter.
+At 10+ demerits in a quarter, there will then be a parent meeting and a student behavior plan put into place.
+If the student makes progress the following quarter and does not accumulate 10+ demerits, the following quarter they will have a refreshed Tiger Card.
 Procedure for fifth signatures:

 - 1. Teacher will take card and sign it, provide brief explanation of why signature was assigned, - 2.
-Put card in principal's mailbox, - 3.
+Put card in principal's mailbox, or send the student down to the office - 3.
 Principal will assign behavior consequence and return card to the homeroom teacher.